What is sildenafil?

 Do not take sildenafil with similar medications such as avanafil (Stendra), tadalafil (Cialis) or vardenafil (Levitra).
 Tell your doctor about all other medications you use for erectile dysfunction.

 This list is not complete.
 Other drugs may interact with sildenafil, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.

 More about sildenafil